okta-ciam-specialists/auth0-account-linking/README.md

 When you click on the **"Log In"** button, React takes you to the [Auth0 Universal Login page](https://auth0.com/docs/login/universal-login).
 Your users can log in to your application through a page hosted by Auth0, which provides them with a secure, standards-based login experience that you can customize with your own branding and various authentication methods, such as logging in with a username and password or with a social provider like Facebook or Google.

-Once you log in, visit the protected **"Profile"** page to see all the user profile information that Auth0 securely shares with your application using [ID tokens](https://auth0.com/docs/security/tokens/id-tokens).
+Once you log in, visit the protected **"Profile"** page to see all the user profile information that Auth0 securely shares with your application using [ID tokens](https://auth0.com/docs/security/tokens/id-tokens) and also available [via the Management API](https://auth0.com/docs/secure/tokens/access-tokens/management-api-access-tokens/get-management-api-tokens-for-single-page-applications).

 Click on the **"Log Out"** button and try to access the [Profile page](http://localhost:4040/profile).

 If everything is working as expected, React redirects you to log in with Auth0.

+> [!NOTE]
+> Normally you would hide this button if `isAuthenticated === false` but, for this demo, we keep it displayed to showcase the ability to have "protected" routes.
+>

 ## Why Use Auth0?